16.8: Detailed Figure Descriptions

 The beach below the armoring attempts from 16.3.3.
 Note the large chunks of concrete that have fallen down the cliff, suggesting the cliff is not successfully stabilized by this artificial hardware.
 Also of note are the layers of sand in the cliff; if one walks up to these layers, the sand comes apart easily in one's hand.
 There is no bedrock here; this is all perched on a pillar of loose sand.

 The cliff-side edge of a large apartment building on Esplanade Ave, Pacifica, now demolished and removed.
 When this building was constructed, there was a considerable amount of land, but the high rates of erosion have pulled the cliff toward the building with alarming speed.
+When this photograph was taken, residents were protected from the cliff edge by a wooden fence and netting.
+Only a few yard separates the building from the sea.

 The effects of a sea wall.
 Incoming waves are reflected by the sea wall with almost full energy, meaning that the waves carry away beach sand (the particles moving away from the wall).
 In the best case scenario, this eliminates the sand that made the beach enjoyable, and in the worst case, undermines the sea wall itself, causing possible collapse and endangerment of the house behind the sea wall.